Coronavirus Conundrum: Your Conference Is This Month, Should You Have It?

 The month is here.
 Your annual conference is in four weeks.

-You, the Director of Communications or Chief Marketing Officer, have been planning for months, if not a year.
+You, the director of communications or chief marketing officer, have been planning for months – maybe a year.

 The keynote deposit is paid.
 Hotels are booked.
 And yet your membership director and finance department are having closed-door meetings.

 It’s the Coronavirus Conundrum – What should you do?
-Have the conference, or not?
-How will you make such a weighted decision?
+Have the conference or not?
+How will you make such a weighty decision?
 Here at Proof, we’ve got you covered!